bracesoftware/DETUtils-Old/d_dmzone.md

 [Go back to home page...](README.md)
 ## How to start to use?
 ## API
+### `public` OnDeathMatchZoneCreate
+- Called whenever a deathmatch zone is created.
+### `public` OnDeathMatchZoneDestroy
+- Called whenever a deathmatch zone is destroyed.
 ### `CreateDeathMatchZone`
 - Create a deathmatch zone.